ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 ## How to build a module

 The e3 team has developed a number of tools to facilitate creating new e3 wrappers.
 In particular, we use [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/), a Python-based templating utility.

-In order to create an e3 wrapper, one should use [this template](https://gitlab.esss.lu.se/ics-cookiecutter/cookiecutter-e3-wrapper).
 This can be installed with
 ```console
 [iocuser@host:~]$ pip3 install cookiecutter
 ```
 You may need to add a `--user`, depending on your system permissions.

+In order to create an e3 wrapper, one should use [this template](https://gitlab.esss.lu.se/ics-cookiecutter/cookiecutter-e3-wrapper).

 :::{note}
-This wrapper requires that you use Python 3, so when you install cookiecutter make sure you do so with `pip3`, or with a conda/virtual environment that has `python3` installed.
+This cookiecutter recipe requires that you use Python 3, so when you install cookiecutter make sure you do so with `pip3`, or with a conda/virtual environment that has `python3` installed.
 :::